-“You kids help carry the cranberries, beans, and sweet potatoes into the dining room while I make certain the table is properly set,” said my mother.
+“You kids help carry the cranberries, beans, and sweet potatoes into the dining room while I make certain the table is set properly,” said my mother.

-All of us seated ourselves at the table with the exception of Mrs. Alden.
-The green door swung open and she strode into the kitchen with the turkey on the platter.
+All of us seated ourselves at the table, except for Mrs. Alden.
+The green door swung open, and she strode into the kitchen with the turkey on the platter.
 Oblivious to the risk involved, she had what I imagine was the bearing of Columbus as he delivered treasure from the New World to Queen Isabella.
-I thought I heard W-O-W-O playing Pomp and Circumstance on the radio but it was simply Uncle Waldo humming the tune.
+I thought I heard W-O-W-O playing Pomp and Circumstance on the radio, but it was simply Uncle Waldo humming the tune.
 Mrs. Alden laid her treasure on the table before us.
 It was golden brown, a succulent splendor to behold.
 Its juices rose to the surface in light, little bubbles carrying with them the delectable scent of roasted bird bearing not a trace of gunpowder.
 Everyone else eyed the prize as if to pounce on it like a panther on its prey.
 Preston, Kevin and I eyed each other with nervous apprehension.
 “My, oh my!” said my mother, “I must admit that is the most beautiful turkey I have ever seen!”